3 Ways Your Videos Guarantee Attention On Facebook

 Now, what does this mean for your business?

 First: The most viral posts on Facebook in 2017 were videos.
-So if you aren’t using video to advertise – goodnight folks!

-Second: Your videos need to capture attention of your viewers, or they won’t get noticed in the onslaught of feed content.
+Second: Your corporate videos need to capture attention of your viewers, or they won’t get noticed in the onslaught of feed content.